 How to Take Almond Cuttings

-Cut a 10- to 12-inch (25-30 cm.) cutting from the almond.
-Be sure the cutting has 2-3 nice looking buds.
+Cut a 10 to 12 inch (25-31 cm.) cutting from the almond.
+Be sure the cutting has two or three nice looking buds.
 Remove any leaves from the cutting.
 Dip the cut ends of the almond cuttings into rooting hormone.
-Plant the cutting in a soilless media which will allow it to be loose, well-draining and well aerated.
-Place the cutting with the cut end in the pre-moistened media down an inch or so.
+Plant the cutting in a soilless media which will allow it to be loose, well-draining, and well-aerated.
+Place the cutting with the cut end in the pre-moistened media down an inch (2.5 cm.) or so.

-Place a plastic bag over the container and place it in a 55-75 F. (13-24 C.) indirectly lit area.
+Place a plastic bag over the container and place it in a 55 to 75 degrees F. (13-24 C.) indirectly lit area.
 Open the bag every day or so to check to see if the media is still moist and to circulate air.

 It may take some time for the cutting to show any root growth, if at all.
 In either case, I find that trying to propagate anything myself is a fun and rewarding experiment.